lost in the german fields

-On May 1st 1945 in the space of one day, approximately 1,000 people commited suicide in Demmin.
-The suicides occurred during a mass panic that was provoked by propaganda which glorified suicide over defeat, and by atrocities committed by soldiers of the Soviet Red Army, who had sacked the town the day before.
-Although death toll estimates vary, it is acknowlegded to the be largest mass suicide ever recorded in Germany, and was part of a mass suicide wave amongst the German population at the time.
+On May 1st, 1945 in the space of one day, approximately 1,000 people committed suicide in Demmin.
+The suicides occurred during a mass panic that was provoked by two main causes, propaganda spread by The Wehrmacht which claimed "it's better to kill yourself than to live in defeat", and by atrocities the soldiers of the Soviet Red Army committed, who had sacked the town the day before.
+Although death toll estimates vary, it is acknowledged to be the largest mass suicide ever recorded in Germany, and was part of a mass suicide wave amongst the German population at the time.

 These photographs are a quiet look at Demmin nearly 80 years later.